brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Final remarks

 We just touched the surface of the capabilities of DeepSpeed.
 Other components of DeepSpeed that should be taken into account are:
-- [Model Checkpointing](https://deepspeed.readthedocs.io/en/latest/model-checkpointing.html), applied on large runs that are prune to failures or interrupts.
+- [Model Checkpointing](https://deepspeed.readthedocs.io/en/latest/model-checkpointing.html), applied on large runs that are prune to failures or interrupts;
 - [Mixture of Experts](https://www.deepspeed.ai/tutorials/mixture-of-experts/)  for sparsity during inference.
-See the [API here](https://deepspeed.readthedocs.io/en/latest/moe.html).
+See the [API here](https://deepspeed.readthedocs.io/en/latest/moe.html);
-- [Using pre-trained models for inference](https://www.deepspeed.ai/tutorials/inference-tutorial/) for integrating Hugging Face models into DeepSpeed.
+- [Using pre-trained models for inference](https://www.deepspeed.ai/tutorials/inference-tutorial/) for integrating Hugging Face models into DeepSpeed;
-- [Activation checkpointing](https://deepspeed.readthedocs.io/en/latest/activation-checkpointing.html) helps overcoming high memory requirements from storing activations.
-- [ZeRO API documentation](https://deepspeed.readthedocs.io/en/latest/zero3.html) for the full list of config options for the `zero_optimization`.
+- [ZeRO API documentation](https://deepspeed.readthedocs.io/en/latest/zero3.html) for the full list of config options for the `zero_optimization`;

-And many others covered by the [tutorial page](https://www.deepspeed.ai/tutorials/) and the examples at [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples/).
+- and many others covered by the [training features](https://www.deepspeed.ai/training/#features), the [tutorial page](https://www.deepspeed.ai/tutorials/) and the examples at [DeepSpeedExamples](https://github.com/microsoft/DeepSpeedExamples/).

 All done!
 If you want to download the files in this post and run it on your own, see <a href="/assets/GPT-lite-DeepSpeed/train.py">train.py</a> for the main python code, <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">gptlite.py</a> for the GPTlite model, <a href="/assets/GPT-lite-DeepSpeed/ds_config.json">ds_config.json</a> for the DeepSpeed config file, and <a href="/assets/GPT-lite-DeepSpeed/run.sh">run.sh</a> for the command line script to launch the execution.